 My name is Gina Paulhus.
 I am an author and owner of a Personal Training Company called Home Bodies.
-I also co-own a company that has a money-back guarantee that health problems of any type will improve when using the tea for at least six months: Discount Essiac Tea.
 I am excited to “pick” Anjali's brain (you’ll get this joke soon!) on how to eat and cook healthy when you or your loved ones are picky eaters - whether that means you don’t like many foods, or you are very choosy about what you put into your body!
 Without further ado, let’s jump right in!

 If you're a picky eater, eating healthy can be difficult, but these tips from Anjali will be sure to help.